 The claim that increased state and local debt is caused by deficit financing does not fit with comfortably with the institutional framework and structure of municipal budgets.
 As is well known, all states (except Vermont) have some variant of a balanced budget law.
-In most cases, states must gain public approval before incurring new debt, creating structural difficulties in deficit financing for operations.
-(Heintz, 2009).
+It is important to note, however, that these vary in strictness, and many lack any enforcement mechanism (National Association of State Budget officers, 2008).
+In some cases, states must gain public approval before incurring new debt, creating structural difficulties in deficit financing for operations (Heintz 2009).

 More fundamentally, the view that state and local debt growth reflects spending running ahead of revenue may not fit the historical evolution of state and local balance sheets, for two reasons.
 First, the object of concern is not absolute debt levels, but debt-income ratios.
-But ratios have denominators , and the increase or decline in debt ratios may reflect different rates of income growth as well as different rates of borrowing.
-It is important in this context that what matters is the nominal rate of growth - an increase in inflation will reduce the burden of existing debt, and a decline inflation will increase it.
-Changing nominal growth rates have played an important role in historical and prospective shifts in the federal debt ratio.
-(Kogan et al., 2015) But they receive little if any attention in discussions of state and local debt burdens.
+However, the increase or decline in debt ratios may reflect different rates of income growth as well as different rates of borrowing.
+What matters is the nominal rate of growth-an increase in inflation will reduce the burden of existing debt, and a decline in inflation will increase it.
+Changing nominal growth rates have played an important role in historical and prospective shifts in the federal debt ratio (Kogan et al. 2015).
+But they receive little if any attention in discussions of state and local debt burdens.
 Second, state and local governments hold large asset positions.
-This means that there need be no direct link b between the current budget position and borrowing.
-Budget imbalances can accommodated by adjusting asset positions rather than through credit markets, and demand for credit may come from a change in the desired asset position rather than from current expenditure relative to current revenue.
-For both these reasons state and local government balance debt level cannot be treated, as most of the above articles due as simply a tally of expenditure relative to revenue, with the implication that a rising debt ratio means that the former has increased relative to the latter.
+This means that there need be no direct link between the current budget position and borrowing.
+Budget imbalances can be accommodated by adjusting asset positions rather than through credit markets, and demand for credit may come from a change in the desired asset position rather than from current expenditure relative to current revenue.
+For both these reasons the state and local government balance debt level cannot be treated, as most of the above articles due as simply a tally of expenditure relative to revenue, with the implication that a rising debt ratio means that the former has increased relative to the latter.